DohnalMichal/DohnalMichal/README.md

 👋 Hi there!
 I'm Michal Dohnal
 I'm a passionate frontend developer with a specialization in React and TypeScript.
-Currently, I'm crafting interactive and dynamic web applications at [MapTiler](https://www.maptiler.com/).
+Currently, I'm working at [Direct technologies](https://www.direct-technologies.cz/).

 🚀 **Skills**